-In general, an IMU consists of three single-axis accelerometers and three single-axis gyroscopes.
-The accelerometer detects the acceleration of an object’s independent three-axis acceleration signal in the carrier coordinate system, while the gyroscope detects the angular velocity of the carrier relative to the navigational coordinate system.
-The signal measures the angular velocity and acceleration of the object in three dimensions and solves the attitude of the object.
-It has important application value in navigation.
+An inertial measurement unit (IMU) is a device that measures the three-axis attitude angle and acceleration of an object.
+Normally, an IMU contains three single-axis gyroscopes and three single-axis accelerometers.
+The accelerometer detects the acceleration signal of the object in the independent three-axis coordinate system of the carrier, while the gyroscope detects the angular velocity signal of the carrier relative to the navigation coordinate system. , To measure the angular velocity and acceleration of the object in three-dimensional space, and to calculate the posture of the object.
+It has very important application value in navigation.

-IMUs are mostly used in devices that require motion control, such as cars and robots.
-It is also used in situations where precise displacement estimation is required, such as inertial navigation devices for submarines, airplanes, missiles, and spacecraft.
+Equipping more sensors for each axis in the IMU can improve its reliability.
+Generally speaking, the IMU should be installed on the center of gravity of the object to be measured.
+IMUs are mostly used in equipment that requires motion control, such as cars and robots.
+It is also often used in occasions that require precise displacement estimation with attitude, such as inertial navigation equipment for submarines, airplanes, missiles and spacecraft.

 If you want to get more details about IMU ,pls visit https://www.ericcointernational.com/inertial-measurement-units/